 OPOUTERE RATEPAYERS & RESIDENTS ASSOCIATION (ORRA)

-The Opoutere Ratepayer & Residents Association (ORRA) was set up many years ago to protect the environment of the Opoutere-Ohui area (the area bounded in the south by the Taungatara Road and in the north by the Ohui bluffs).
+The Opoutere Ratepayer & Residents Association (ORRA) was set up in the early 1960’s to protect the environment of the Opoutere-Ohui area (the area bounded in the south by the Taungatara Road and in the north by the Ohui bluffs).

 As other areas change and become more developed, Opoutere retains the quiet unspoiled charm previously enjoyed elsewhere.
 This is in part due to the efforts of ORRA.
 As the name indicates, ORRA is more inclusive than just ratepayers in the area, and involves other people with a connection to Opoutere.
 ORRA is a very active group, with a wide range of skills and interests in the membership.

 We are all linked by our commitment to the Opoutere area although many of us live elsewhere.